zoliky/ansibledev/roles/gnome/README.md

 GNOME
 =====

-Ansible role for configuring the GNOME desktop environment.
+Ansible role for installing and configuring the GNOME desktop environment.

 Requirements
 ------------